Skip to main content

 CREATE GRAPH <graph name>Create a graph with the specified name

-LOAD GRAPH <graph name>Load the specified graph.
-Requires the graph files to be accessible to the TuringDB instance
+LOAD GRAPH <graph name>Load the specified TuringDB graph.
+Requires the graph files to be accessible in TuringDB directory (--turing-dir, graphs subdir)

 CHANGE NEWCreates a new change, returning a column with the ID of the created change